De falsis diis: Modern English translation

-There was also a man called Mercury, he was very crafty and deceitful in deed and trickeries, though his speech was fully plausible.
-The heathens made him a renowned god for themselves; at crossroads they offered sacrifices to him frequently and they often erringly brought praise-offerings to hilltops, all through the devil's teaching.
+There was also a man called Mercury, he was very crafty and deceitful in deed and trickeries, though his speech was fully clever.
+The heathens made him a renowned god for themselves; at crossroads they offered sacrifices to him frequently, and they often, erringly, brought praise-offerings to tall hills, all through the devil's teaching.
 This false god was honored among the heathens in that day, and he is also called by the name Odin in the Danish manner.
-Now some of the Danish men said in their error that he was Jove, that he named Thor, that he was Mercury's son, and that Mercury named him, but they were not right, for we read in books, both among heathens and in Christendom, that the evil Jove is, in truth, Saturn's son.
-And a woman named Venus, she was Jove's daughter and she was so foul and wicked in lust that she copulated with her own brother, or so the men say, through the devil's teaching, and the heathens also worshipped that evil woman as an exalted woman.
+Now some of the Danish men say in their error that he, whom they call Thor, was Jove, the son of Mercury, whom they call Odin—but they are not right, for we read in books, both in heathen and in Christian ones, that the evil Jove is, in truth, Saturn's son.
+There was also a woman named Venus; she was Jove's daughter and she was so foul and wicked in lust that she copulated with her own brother, or so the men say, through the devil's teaching, and the heathens also worshipped that evil woman as an exalted woman.

 Many other heathen gods were also devised in various ways, and likewise heathen goddesses were held in great honor through middle earth, bringing mankind to ruin; however, this was taught in heathenism because they foully existed in the world.
 The scheming devil who is ever treacherous to mankind brought the heathen men into profound heresy, so that they thought vile people were good and made their foul lusts as a law for themselves and they also lived their lives in uncleanness then because he existed.
 But they were blessed who scorned such and who loved and worshipped the true God that created and made all things.
 The almighty God is one in three persons, that is the father, the son and the holy ghost.
 All three of the names encompass the one divine might and he is the one eternal God, ruler and maker of all creation.
 He shall ever be praised and honored forever and ever in a world without end.
 Amen.